peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### equals
     public boolean equals(Object obj)
-Determines whether this object&#x27;s mantissa (significand) and exponent are equal to those of another object and that other object is an arbitrary-precision binary float.
+Determines whether this object&#x27;s mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary float.
+Not-a-number values are considered equal if the rest of their properties are equal.

 **Overrides:**